MahmoudAshraf-CIS/Unity-Photon-Multiplayer-Starter/README.md

 ## Contributing

 If you would like to contribute to the game, you can fork the repository and submit a pull request with your changes.
-Please make sure to follow the [contribution guidelines](CONTRIBUTING.md) before submitting your pull request.

 ## Credits

-This game was developed by [Your Name] using Unity and the Photon plugin.
+This game was developed by me using Unity and the Photon plugin.
 Special thanks to Photon for providing the networking technology.

 ## License